MFMokbel/EKFiddle2Yara/README.md

 - [cxxopts: for parsing command line arguments](https://github.com/jarro2783/cxxopts)
 - [Color Console: for console coloring](https://github.com/imfl/color-console)

+# Third-party libraries used

+A 32-bit Binary release is located under the **Release** folder.

 # Contributing

 Open for pull requests and issues.
 Comments and suggestions are greatly appreciated.